New Healthcare IT Helps Doctors Achieve Precision, Efficiency

 Advanced imagery is also helping doctors treat patients with Parkinson’s disease, epilepsy and other brain disorders.
 Using 3-D brain mapping, doctors attach electrodes to parts of the brain while a patient is conscious, recording where seizures or tremors occur so that surgery can later be performed with precision.
 While MRI scans can only resolve features down to about a millimeter, a 3-D map provides nanoscale resolution in millionths of a millimeter.
 The procedure can also be used during surgery to test areas of the brain that cause movement.

-Because it allows doctors to see abnormal connections between individual brain cells, 3-D mapping could lead in the future to the visual diagnosis of mental problems such as schizophrenia or depression.
+Because 3-D mapping allows doctors to see abnormal connections between individual brain cells, in the future it could lead to the visual diagnosis of mental problems such as schizophrenia or depression.